Sol Gabetta, Yannick Nézet-Séguin / Rotterdam Philharmonic

 Tchaikovsky: “Francesca da Rimini”, Symphonic Fantasy after Dante, op.32

 Tchaikovsky’s composition is very dramatic music that puts the listener amidst its somber tragedy.
 Its masses of sound feel like the vortex of a whirlwind (especially towards the end), pulling the audience straight into Hell.
-The orchestra produces an almost pictorial representation of the unfolding drama, acting as a unity, as if it was enthralled itself under the baton of Nézet-Séguin.
-Especially in the first part, the music is dominated by the warm, rounded sound of the masses of string instruments.
+The orchestra produced an almost pictorial representation of the unfolding drama.
+It acted as a unity, as if enthralled itself under the baton of Nézet-Séguin.
+Especially in the first part, the warm, rounded sound of the masses of string instruments dominated the music.
 In the last part, representing the violence of the eternal punishment, the excellent brass section dominates the sound.
 In a way, this anticipates the composer’s fifth symphony, even though that only emerged more than 10 years later.
 That’s a resemblance which may in parts be based on the common E minor tonality.